Eschatologue/CM_wiki/docs/class/sorcerer/wild.md

 Immediately after you cast a Sorcerer spell with a spell slot, you can create an effect of your choice from the Wild Magic Surge table, provided the effect casts a spell or restores all your expended Sorcery Points.

-Once you use this feature, you can’t do so again until you finish 1d4 Long Rests.
+Once you use this feature, you can't do so again until you finish 1d4 Long Rests.